Longridge Review is an evolution of the Essays on Childhood project.

 Founder and Editor: Elizabeth Gaucher, Virginia, edg at longridgeeditors dot com

-Contributing Editors: Laurel Gladden, New Mexico; Beth Newman, North Carolina; Mary Heather Noble, Vermont
+Contributing Editors: Molly Young Maass, District of Columbia; Beth Newman, North Carolina; Mary Heather Noble, Vermont

 Creative Advisor and Muse: Suzanne Farrell Smith, Connecticut